GerHobbelt/owemdjee/README.md

 - [mmc](./mmc)
 - [morton_filter](./morton_filter)
 - [mujs](../mujs)
+- [multiverso](../multiverso): a parameter server based framework for training machine learning models on big data with numbers of machines.
+It is currently a standard C++ library and provides a series of friendly programming interfaces.
+Now machine learning researchers and practitioners do not need to worry about the system routine issues such as distributed model storage and operation, inter-process and inter-thread communication, multi-threading management, and so on.
+Instead, they are able to focus on the core machine learning logics: data, model, and training.
+- [nanoflann](../nanoflann): a C++11 header-only library for building KD-Trees of datasets with different topologies: R^2, R^3 (point clouds), SO(2) and SO(3) (2D and 3D rotation groups).
+No support for approximate NN is provided.
+This library is a fork of the `flann` library by Marius Muja and David G. Lowe, and born as a child project of `MRPT`.
 - [nanosvg](./nanosvg)
 - [ncnn](./ncnn) -- high-performance neural network inference computing framework optimized for mobile platforms (i.e. small footprint)
 - [neutralinoJS-CLI](./neutralinoJS-CLI)
 - [neutralinoJS](./neutralinoJS)
+- [nmslib](../nmslib): Non-Metric Space Library (NMSLIB) is an efficient cross-platform similarity search library and a toolkit for evaluation of similarity search methods.
+The core-library does not have any third-party dependencies.
+It has been gaining popularity recently.
+In particular, it has become a part of Amazon Elasticsearch Service.
+The goal of the project is to create an effective and comprehensive toolkit for searching in generic and non-metric spaces.
+Even though the library contains a variety of metric-space access methods, our main focus is on generic and approximate search methods, in particular, on methods for non-metric spaces.
+NMSLIB is possibly the first library with a principled support for non-metric space searching.
 - ~~[oatpp](./oatpp) -- IPC / server framework~~
 - [olena](./olena)
 - [oneTBB](./oneTBB) -- Intel's Thread Building Blocks library: used with OpenImageIO, ...